| CAMELot sample session

 ·

 The values of the Global Parameters.
+Information stored in

 configuration or substate files can be loaded into the CA Engine using